isomerpages/ura-lkywcp/_laureates/2-case-studies.md

 #### **Transportation and mobility**

-**Focus**: Upgrading and expanding transportation networks for better connectivity and efficiency.

 | **Medellín** | [MetroCable](/case-studies/metrocable/) <br> The world’s first mass transit cable car system connects marginalised mountain communities to the city centre, enhancing access to employment and education while reducing socioeconomic stratification. |
 | **Tokyo** | [Rail Development](/case-studies/tokyo-rail-network/) <br> A long-term development of Tokyo’s highly extensive train network over 60 years to ensure its reliability and efficiency, evolving in tandem with its urban development. |

 #### **Public space activation and enhancement**

-**Focus**: Improving and creating public spaces to boost community engagement and recreation.

 | **Medellín** | [Circumvent Garden](/case-studies/circumvent-garden/) <br> Converting illegal settlements into active participants in the city’s transformation through pedagogical urbanism connects residents more deeply with their community. |
 | **Medellín** | [Unidades de Vida Articulada](/case-studies/uva/) <br> A conversion of over 20 inaccessible water tank compounds into vibrant community spaces through a participatory design process that transformed former crime hotspots. |